pw-software-dev/n8n-workflows-vault/workflows/screenshot-and-print/README.md

 This section provides structured information for AI/foundation models to understand and work with this workflow.

 ### Intent
-**Primary Goal**: Automatically prints task receipts for Notion tasks scheduled for tomorrow.
-Creates printable HTML receipts with QR codes for task completion, retrieves parent initiative information, and marks tasks as printed to avoid duplicates.
+**Primary Goal**: This workflow captures a screenshot of HTML content and sends it to a printer via an HTTP request.

 **Business Value**: Describe the business value and impact of this workflow